empiricalfinanceblog/empiricalfinanceblog_/index.md

 Welcome to the Empirical Finance Blog.
-[Here is my LinkedIn profile of the author.](https://www.linkedin.com/)
+[Here is the LinkedIn profile of the author.](https://www.linkedin.com/)